Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 Two scripts are provided for making annotations: one for defining the regions of interest (i.e., a bounding box around each object) and the other for adding labels to the regions of interest.

 Run the following commands to draw boundaries, pressing 'n' when you are done with one image, 'u' when you want to undo (i.e. remove) the last rectangle, and 'q' when you want to quit the annotation tool.
-The script will quit automatically once all images have been annotated.
+The script will quit automatically once all images have been annotated (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM).

 ````bash
 cd <path-to-train_model-folder>